neutrinoceros/inifix/README.md

 ### Writing type-safe applications of `inifix.load(s)`

 `inifix.load` has no built-in expectations on the type of any specific parameter;
-instead, all types are infered at runtime, which allows the function to work seamlessly with arbitrary parameter files.
+instead, all types are inferred at runtime, which allows the function to work seamlessly with arbitrary parameter files.

 However, this also means that the output is not (and cannot be) type-safe.